 Injuries hampered his career and after spells at Luton, Exeter, Shrewsbury and Peterborough he was appointed player-manager at Nuneaton Borough on the recommendation of Peter Taylor and Brian Clough.

 After two and a half seasons, he joined Luton Town as reserve team coach and progressed to manager leading the club to promotion and winning the Championship by a record number of points.
 Competing at the top level for nine seasons culminated in Luton's 3-2 Wembley League Cup win against Arsenal.

 At Tottenham, his 5-man midfield in 1987 won many plaudits with creative football from Ardiles, Waddle and Hoddle, resulting in a record scoring season for Clive Allen's 49 goals.
-Later appointments at Leicester, Luton and Sheffield Wednesday had varying ups and downs including two semi-final defeats and sadly one relegation.
+The team narrowly lost 3 – 2 in the FA Cup Final against Coventry City in one of the most exciting matches that Wembley had witnessed.
+Later appointments at Leicester, Luton and Sheffield Wednesday had varying ups and downs including two Cup semi-final defeats and sadly one relegation.

 Alan Sugar appointed him the first Director of Football at Tottenham in 1998.
 Since 2005 he has held brief spells as an advisor at Portsmouth and West Bromwich Albion.

 When the Chairman of Nottingham Forest, Mr Doughty passed away, Pleat completed a four season spell at his home town club as a consultant, a position he now holds with scouting duties at Tottenham.